-This is our 8th season hosting Nashville, TN summer camps at our Vanderbilt University location.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
+At our Nashville, TN summer camps held at Vanderbilt University, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development.
 Our popular Vanderbilt University summer day camps and overnight camps allow students to explore tech interests in a fun, yet challenging setting.

 We have chosen to host our summer academic computer camps for kids and teens at Vanderbilt University because it is one of America's top 20 universities.
 The campus is something of a world unto itself, boasting modern classrooms, labs, residence halls, coffee shops, bookstores, facilities for concerts, plays, lectures, films, sports and recreation and more.
 With day camp and overnight camp options, this elite computer camp in Tennessee is an amazing summer program!

-Vanderbilt is a renowned private research university. iD Tech Camps students live and move comfortably among ancient magnolias, sweeping lawns, and buildings that balance Victorian dignity with high-tech elegance.
+Vanderbilt is a renowned private research university. iD Tech Camps students live and move comfortably among ancient magnolias, sweeping lawns, and buildings that balance Victorian beauty with high-tech elegance.

 Student Population: 6,532 undergraduate and 5,315 graduate and professional students make up the Vanderbilt student body.
 This student body represents all 50 states along with more than 90 countries.
 Located in Tennessee, Vanderbilt sees 55% of the total student body coming in from outside the Southeast and 8% of students coming in from outside of the United States.
 Just about half of the student body is comprised of women.

 Rankings: In ranking national universities for 2010, U.S. News & World Report placed Vanderbilt at 17th (tied with Rice and Emory University).
-Looking at graduate programs, U.S. News & World placed the Peabody College of Education #1 in the nation among schools of education.
+Looking at graduate programs, U.S. News & World placed the Peabody College of Education #1 in the nation among comparable schools.
 Vanderbilt is also ranked #1 in the nation in the fields of audiology, special education and education administration.

 Athletics: As an original member of the Southeastern Conference, Vanderbilt is the SEC's only private school and also the conference's smallest school (the next smallest SEC school, the University of Mississippi has almost double the amount of undergraduate students).
 Vanderbilt's strongest teams have traditionally been men's and women's tennis and men's and women's basketball.